Fleur-de-lis: United Kingdom

-Lithuania

-The design of the arms of Jurbarkas is believed to originate from the arms of the Sapieha house, a Lithuanian noble family which was responsible for Jurbarkas receiving city rights and a coat of arms in 1611.

-The three fleurs-de-lis design on the Jurbarkas coat of arms was abolished during the final years of the Polish–Lithuanian Commonwealth, but officially restored in 1993 after the independence of present-day Lithuania was re-established.
-Before restoration, several variant designs, such as using one over two fleurs-de-lis, had been restored and abolished.
-The original two over one version was briefly readopted in 1970 during the Soviet occupation, but abolished that same year.

-United Kingdom

 In the United Kingdom, a fleur-de-lis has appeared in the official arms of the Norroy King of Arms for hundreds of years.
 A silver fleur-de-lis on a blue background is the arms of the Barons Digby.

 In English and Canadian heraldry the fleur-de-lis is the cadence mark of a sixth son.

+A fleur-de-lis can also be seen on the flag of Monmouthshire, Wales: Per pale azure and sable three fleurs-de-lys or.

-It can also be found on the arms of the Scottish clan Chiefs of both Carruthers; Gules two engrailed chevrons between three fleur-d-lis Or and the Brouns/Browns: Gules a chevron between three fleur d-lis Or.
+It can also be found on the arms of the Scottish clan chiefs of both Carruthers; gules two engrailed chevrons between three fleur-d-lis or and the brouns/browns: gules a chevron between three fleur d-lis or.

 United States

 Fleurs-de-lis crossed the Atlantic along with Europeans going to the New World, especially with French settlers.
 Their presence on North American flags and coats of arms usually recalls the involvement of French settlers in New France of the town or region concerned, and in some cases the persisting presence there of a population descended from such settlers.

 In the US, the fleur-de-lis symbols tend to be along or near the Mississippi and Missouri rivers.
 These are areas of strong French colonial empire settlement.
-Some of the places that have it in their flag or seal are the cities of Baton Rouge, Detroit, Lafayette, Louisville, Mobile, New Orleans, Ocean Springs and St. Louis.
+It appears on the flag or seal of the cities of Baton Rouge, Detroit, Lafayette, Louisville, Mobile, New Orleans, Ocean Springs and St. Louis.
 On 9 July 2008, Louisiana governor Bobby Jindal signed a bill into law making the fleur-de-lis an official symbol of the state.
 Following Hurricane Katrina on 29 August 2005, the fleur-de-lis has been widely used in New Orleans and throughout Louisiana, as a symbol of grassroots support for New Orleans' recovery.
 The coat of arms of St. Augustine, Florida has a fleur-de-lis on the first quarter, due to its connection with Huguenots.
 Several counties have flags and seals based on pre-1801 British royal arms also includes fleur-de-lis symbols.
 They are King George County, Virginia and Prince George's County, Somerset County, Kent County, and Montgomery County in Maryland.

 It has also become the symbol for the identity of the Cajuns and Louisiana Creole people, and their French heritage.